 Make sure you know your tenant lease inside and out.
 Leases typically have an insurance and/or liability section that spells out who is responsible for what in terms of the premises and damages.
 Some also include indemnification language that states how either party may recover from the other.

-As the saying goes, “a picture’s worth a thousand words”—so make sure to save all security camera footage of your residential building or premises, especially if you have a system that “writes over” footage after a certain amount of time.
+As the saying goes, “a picture’s worth a thousand words”—so make sure to save all security camera footage of your building or premises, especially if you have a system that “writes over” footage after a certain amount of time.
 Camera footage could make or break an insurance claim brought against you.

 In the event of a fire or water loss, do not touch any debris or remove any items from the premises.
 If you bring in contractors to consult on repairs, instruct them to do the same.
 Since these items may need to be inspected later for insurance reasons, it’s essential they remain intact.